 Jeffrey Gavett, baritone, is dedicated to the creation and presentation of new music as composer, performer and improviser.
 He has performed with a broad range of collaborators, from the Rolling Stones and indie rock group Clogs to new music groups Alarm Will Sound, ICE, New Juilliard Ensemble, Red Light New Music, Roomful of Teeth, SEM Ensemble, Signal, Talea Ensemble, Le Train Bleu, and Wet Ink Ensemble.
-His own mixed ensemble loadbang has premiered more than 70 new works in the past five years, writing their own music, improvising, and working closely with composers to create a repertoire for their unique instrumentation (trumpet, trombone, bass clarinet, baritone voice).
+His own mixed ensemble loadbang has premiered more than 250 new works since 2008, writing their own music, improvising, and working closely with composers to create a repertoire for their unique instrumentation (trumpet, trombone, bass clarinet, baritone voice).
 In 2010 he founded the Ekmeles vocal ensemble, which is dedicated to performing new works for a cappella voices and classics of the avant garde.
 Ekmeles has been praised by the New York Times for their “extraordinary sense of pitch”, and described as “virtuosically adventurous” by Alex Ross.

 Mr. Gavett is also an accomplished ensemble singer, having performed with the choirs of Trinity Wall Street, St. Thomas Church, and St. Bartholomew’s Church.
 He also joined George Steel’s Vox Vocal Ensemble to sing in the inaugural concert given at EMPAC in Troy, New York.

 As a conductor, Mr. Gavett has led orchestral works by Andy Akiho, cello octets for W4 New Music, and many concerts with his vocal ensemble Ekmeles, mostly from within the ensemble.
-In 2012 he stepped out in front of Ekmeles to conduct the US premiere of Luigi Nono's Quando stanno morendo in collaboration with AMP New Music.
+In 2012 he stepped out in front of Ekmeles to conduct the U.S. premiere of Luigi Nono's Quando stanno morendo in collaboration with AMP New Music.

 Mr. Gavett holds degrees from Westminster Choir College, where he received prizes in voice, composition, and German, and from Manhattan School of Music, where he studied with Lucy Shelton as part of the inaugural class of the Contemporary Performance Program.